Student & Parent Information

 • Confidential letters of recommendation if they waived their right of access

-If as a result of the hearing the University decides that the information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall amend the record accordingly and inform the student of the amendment in writing.
+If, as a result of the hearing, the University decides that the contested information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall amend the record accordingly and inform the student of the amendment in writing.
 If the University decides that the information in the education record is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall inform the student of their right to place a statement in the record commenting on the contested information in the record or stating why they disagree with the decision of the University.
 This statement will be maintained as part of the education record as long as the contested portion of the record is maintained, and whenever a copy of the education record is sent to any party, the student's statement will be included.

 Consistent with its obligations, the University notifies students annually of their rights under FERPA.
 Notification is sent to students via official UA email and is available online.